Axway/open-banking-docs/content/en/docs/Overview/api-security.md

 ## Scope and Permissions

 Access to API resources is controlled through **scopes**, which define the permissions granted during authorization.
-The table below outlines available scopes and their corresponding access levels:
+The following table outlines available scopes and their corresponding access levels:

 | Scope                        | Description                                                                 |
 |------------------------------|-----------------------------------------------------------------------------|